raisely/NoHarm/README.md

 # Adoptability

-Ultimately the aim is that this license be adopted by the open source community that are concerned with how our code is used .
+Ultimately the aim is that this license be adopted by the open source community that are concerned with how our code is used.

 We strive to make the license specific and broadly adoptable so that individuals and organizations can use code under this license without fear of unnecessary or